Blog Banner SVG

 Certain companies must appoint at least one woman director.
 This applies if the company:

-A managing director has significant management powers assigned by the board, the company’s general meeting, or the articles of association.
+A Managing Director has significant management powers assigned by the board, the company’s general meeting, or the Articles of Association (AOA).
 They run the company’s day-to-day operations and implement strategic decisions.

 Shareholders, banks, financial institutions, or the government appoint nominee directors in specific cases.
 They represent the interests of the nominating party and ensure compliance with contractual or statutory requirements.